Frequently Asked Questions

 What is the number of applicants to the program each year?

-The Program receives well over one-thousand applications each year.
+The Program receives well over 1,000 applications each year for 50 spots.

 How many of these applicants do you interview each year?